• Skip to primary navigation

 Install and Configure Zabbix on Ubuntu

-Installation and configuration of Zabbix is very easy and you can follow the steps below to configure it.
-We will use Nginx as our web server as it’s fast, performance oriented and use less resources.
-We will use PostgreSQL to the data generated by the server.
+Installation and configuration of Zabbix is very easy, and you can follow the steps below to configure it.
+We will use Nginx as our web server as it’s fast, performance-oriented oriented and uses fewer resources.
+We will use PostgreSQL to store the data generated by the server.

 Prerequisites